minettejasmine/exercise/docs.md

 This documentation describes how to use the Cheers robotic delivery service.

-Note that this robotic delivery service is not safe to use for children or pets.
+Note that this robotic delivery service is totally safe to use for children or pets.